dfreilich/summaries/CleanCoder.md

 > One of the most important duties of your  manager is to keep you *out* of meetings.
 A good manager will be more than willing to defend your decision to decline attendance because that manager is just as concerned about your time as you are. (p.
 123)

 > Rule of Holes: *When you are in one, stop digging* (p.
 131)

+### Chapter 11: Pressure
+> The best way to stay calm under pressure is to avoid the situations that cause pressure. (p.
+151)

+> [There are occasionally commitments made for us...]
+When this happens, we are honor bound to help the business find a way to meet those commitments.
+However, we aren't honor bound to accept the commitments. (p.
+152)

+> Choose disciplines that you feel comfortable following in a crisis.
+Then follow them all the time...
+Don't change your behavior when the crunch comes.
+If your disciplines are the best way to work, then they should be followed even in the depth of a crisis. (p.
+153)